Envoy49/go-spotify-cli/README.md

 go install github.com/envoy49/go-spotify-cli@latest
 ```

-After the installation is complete, open a new terminal and run any command.
+After the installation is complete, open a new terminal and run `go-spotify-cli --version`.

-> **Note** 📝: `go-spotify-cli --version` command is not available yet and will be added soon.
+> **Note** 📝: `go-spotify-cli --version` command is hardcoded at this point until the issue with dynamic assignment is resolved.
 ---

 # 🔧 Configuration